 Land policy not only impacts land use, but the operating budget of the Lummi Nation.
-There are currently 2206 households on the Lummi Reservation, 1881 occupied.
+There are currently 1966 households on the Lummi Reservation.
 Beginning in the 1950's non-Indians began purchasing and moving into the scenic shoreline property.
 Today 59% of the homes are owned by non-Indians.

-This creates a challenge in that the Lummi Nation pays for all police, infrastructure, and other government services on the Reservation, yet the 59% of non-Indian residents of the homes pay property tax to Whatcom County, not the Tribe.
+This creates a challenge in that the Lummi Nation pays for all police, infrastructure, and other government services on the Reservation, yet non-Indian residents (59%) of the homes pay property tax to the County, not the Tribe.
 Imagine the impact to any government if 59% of its residents just stopped paying taxes.